Skip to main content

 Is this a good time in your life to get information about your donor?

-Where you are in your life at the moment may affect how well you can cope with the possible feelings you will have, especially if you have recently been through a major life event such as a relationship breakdown, birth, or death.
-What else is going on for you?
+Where you are in your life at the moment may affect how well you can cope with the possible feelings you will have, especially if you have recently been through a major life event such as a relationship breakdown, birth, or bereavement.
 What are your reasons for wanting information at this particular time?

 Are any of your siblings also donor-conceived?